moheladwy/TodoDeployment/README.md

 8. **Update The `todo-compose.yml` File:**

    - Modify the image name in the `todo-compose.yml` file to point to your Docker Hub repository instead of `only1adwy/todo-api`.
-   - Modify the label "traefik.http.routers.api.rule=Host(`13.50.56.110`)" in the `todo-compose.yml` file to match your IP address.

 9. **Start the Todo API:**